domeniconappo/smfr/README.md

 docker run -e FLASK_APP=smfr.py --entrypoint='flask' smfr_restserver 'db upgrade'
 ```

-From host, connect to MySQL DB with `mysql -h 127.0.0.1 -P 3306 -u root -p` (if you have mysql client installed) or just use docker exec:
+From host, connect to MySQL DB as the docker root user with `mysql -h 127.0.0.1 -p` (if you have mysql client installed) or just use docker exec:
-`docker exec -it mysql mysql -h 127.0.0.1 -P 3306 -u root -p`
+`docker exec -it mysql mysql -h 127.0.0.1 -p`

 **_Note: You have to create migrations in development and push them to GIT repo.
 Then you have to apply migrations on all systems where SMFR runs (dev, test, prod etc.)_**